Pierrickjay/Rainfall/level1/resources/README.md

 After listing all file, we can see there is `level1` into our directory.
 We run it and it opens our standard input.
 We decided to try something like **coucou les amis**.
 Nothing..

-We decided to take our all habits and dowload the file with:
+We decided to take our old habits and dowload the file with:

 ```bash
 scp -P 4343 level1@localhost:/home/user/level1/level1 ~